-If you’re looking for cast-iron skillets durability, but want to avoid the heavyweight, then consider choosing the best carbon steel skillet in 2020.
+If you’re looking for cast-iron skillets durability, but want to avoid the heavyweight, then consider choosing one of the best carbon steel skillets below.

 Cooking with carbon steel is an easy way to get deeper flavors in your meals and reduce the chance of scratching your stovetop compared to cast iron.

 I’ve rounded up the 5 best carbon steel pans available on the market for you to choose from.

 I review each carbon steel pan and show you what to consider before you buy.
 Read on to see why a carbon steel cookware might be your new favorite type to cook with.

 The Best Carbon Steel Pans

 de Buyer Mineral B 14.2 Inch Round Carbon Steel Fry Pan